 A computed "Admission Decision Model" (ADM) score is computed for all freshman applicants.
-The ADM score is a mathematical index based on GPA, AP scores, and ELC status.
-The ADM score is then used to distribute applicants across nineteen "Academic Preparation Review" bands, thus giving applicants an "APR" score of 0-18 points.
-Applicants to Engineering also receive a modified "Engineering ADM" score using a model that gives additional weight to AP Math, Physics, or Computer Science scores of 5.
+The ADM score is a mathematical index based on GPA, Advanced Placement (AP) scores, and ELC status.
+The ADM score is then used to distribute applicants across 19 "Academic Preparation Review" bands, thus giving applicants an "APR" score of 0-18 points.
+Applicants to Engineering also receive a modified "Engineering ADM" score using a model that gives additional weight to AP Math, AP Physics, and AP Computer Science scores of 5.